nithinpb/scan-crawler/README.md

 # Scan Crawler

+A project to crawl/scrape seed urls based on depth requested.
+This is a basic project in python for web-crawling using the tools described below.

+### Tools

+	1. Python 2.7
+	2. Flask (Micro web framework)
+	3. Beautifulsoup (For basic implementation.
+Can be upgraded to scrapy for production needs)
+	4. AngularJS 1.x, Bootstrap 3.x (Frontend)
+	5. Docker (Containerization, Sandbox)

-A project demonstrating the usage of Flask, Beautifulsoup crawler, AngularJS and Docker.
+demonstrating the usage of Flask, Beautifulsoup crawler, AngularJS and Docker.

 ### Local Development